splynx/docs/files/en/administration/information/information.md

 Information
 =============

-This sections provides information of your Splynx server and other useful pages to information relevant to operating and using the Splynx software.
+This sections provides information of your Splynx server and other useful pages relevant to operating and using the Splynx software.

 ![Information](information1.png)